python-microscopy/python-microscopy/docs/cluster/programatic_usage.rst

     streamer.put(filename : str, data : bytes)

-An more complete example of the low-level streaming interface, including the uses of a custom distribution function to enure data-locality when creating an image pyramid be found in :py:mod:`PYME.Analysis.distributed_pyramid`
+A more complete example of the low-level streaming interface, including the uses of a custom distribution function to enure data-locality when creating an image pyramid can be found in :py:mod:`PYME.Analysis.distributed_pyramid`

 Accessing data on the cluster